andrewcourtice/harlem/docs/src/extensions/official/transaction.md

 # Transaction Extension

-This is the official transaction extension for Harlem.
 The transaction extension adds the ability to rollback a set of mutations in the event of an error.

 ## Getting Started